 What happens more times than not is after the initial launch, they run out of steam.
 We aren't adding posts consistently.
 We aren't offering any content that makes folks want to subscribe for more.
 Our visuals are flat.
 Nothing new.
 Nothing different.

 Yep.
 That's the hard part and what every single one of us, including myself, has to tackle.
 As they say, if it were that easy, everyone would succeed.

 How to Have a Blog Folks Want to Read

 How do you do this?
 We write about what our target market wants to know.
 Combined with a great user experience and eye-catching visuals.

 The reality is most topics have tons of websites already covering them.
 But, each market is different and does have little niches within.
-Regardless, the onus is on you to interrogate your market's viability.
-Hopefully before you invest your time and hard earned dollars.
+So, regardless, the onus is on you to interrogate your market's viability, hopefully before you invest your time and hard-earned dollars.

-What can set you apart is creating content based on your unique POV, expertise and/or passion.
+What can set you apart is creating content based on your unique POV, expertise, and/or passion.
 And, as I've mentioned before, that doesn't mean you write about what you want visitors to know.
-You keep front and center what your readers want to know.
-Two entirely different approaches.
+Instead, you keep front and center what your readers want to know—two entirely different approaches.

 Three Strikes You're Out

-The next mistake I see folks make is to blindly follow what we see others are doing.
+The next mistake I see folks make is to follow what we see others are doing blindly.
 Many times under the incorrect perception that what one person is doing is going to work by simply mimicking.
-What works for one niche, may not work for yours.
+What works for one niche may not work for yours.

-The third mistake made is in thinking that you need not make a concentrated effort into creating a Blog that is uniquely different.
-All you have to do is what others are doing and your Blog will be read, ranked, visited and bought from.
+The third mistake made is thinking that you need not concentrate on creating a uniquely different blog.
+All you have to do is what others are doing, and your Blog will be read, ranked, visited, and bought from.